Darij/Darij-code-challange-fs-dario/README.md

 ## Getting Started
 This code will be deployed in heroku, just run the following URL in the REST client of yor choice

+The main files to read are:
+* api_main.py
+* backend.py

 ### Prerequisites

 Root url: (https://code-challange-fs-dario.herokuapp.com/)